-- Leaking gas from stove or heating unit. - Lack of water or utilities (heat, plumbing, electricity), and no alternative or safe provisions have been made. - Open/broken/missing windows. - Exposed electrical wires. - Excessive garbage or rotted or spoiled food that threatens health. - Serious illness or significant injury has occurred due to living conditions, and these conditions still exist (e.g., lead poisoning, rat bites). - Evidence of human or animal waste throughout living quarters. - Guns and other weapons are not locked and not properly secured. - Drug production in the home.
+- Leaking gas from stove or heating unit. - Lack of water or utilities (heat, plumbing, electricity), and no alternative or safe provisions have been made. - Open/broken/missing windows. - Exposed electrical wires. - Excessive garbage or rotted or spoiled food that threatens health. - Serious illness or significant injury has occurred due to living conditions, and these conditions still exist (e.g., lead poisoning, rat bites). - Evidence of human or animal waste throughout living quarters. - Guns and other weapons are not locked and not properly secured. - Drug production in the home. - Substances (including drugs, drug paraphernalia or cleaning supplies) or objects within reach of child that may endanger his/her health and/or safety.

-- Substances (including drugs, drug paraphernalia or cleaning supplies) or objects within reach of child that may endanger his/her health and/or safety. - 5.
-Caregiver describes the child in predominantly negative terms or acts toward the child in negative ways that result in severe psychological/emotional harm AND these actions result in the child being a danger to self or others, acting out aggressively, or being severely withdrawn and/or suicidal.
+5. Caregiver describes or speaks to the child in predominantly negative terms or acts toward or in the presence of the child in negative ways that result in severe psychological/emotional harm, leading to the child being a danger to self or others.